scottcrossen/PersonalSite/project/source/assets/merits/courses.md

-Only current and completed courses shown.
-Future courses not included here.
+Only completed courses shown.
 AP transfer courses are not included unless they pass off some course requirement.
-All courses and major requirements will be completed within four years of my time at BYU (by April 2018 at the latest).
+All courses and major requirements were completed within four years of my time at BYU (by April 2018).

 ## Major: Physics